- Fellowships 2017

 Business Information Center

-Our First Stop Business Information Center makes it easier for you to start or grow a business in Rhode Island.
-First Stop provides full-service support by providing customized packages that make it easier to apply for financing, obtain permits, make contacts and get answers from government at every level.
+Rhode Island's First Stop Business Information Center makes it easier for you to start or grow a business in Rhode Island.
+First Stop provides full-service support by creating free, customized packages that make it easier to apply for financing, obtain permits, make contacts and get answers from government at every level.

 Center for Women & Enterprise